 by Staci Wilson

-Staci Layne Wilson / Horror.com: How did you get this gig?
+Staci Layne Wilson / Horror.com: How were you first approached about Raze?